IgniteUI/help-topics/topics/02_Controls/igCategoryChart/04_Axes/01_igCategoryChart_Axis_Labels.md

 ### <a id="labelstyling"/>Label Styling
-The look and feel of the category chart's x-axis and y-axis labels can be styled in many aspects, the main of which are applying different font styles such as font type, font size and font weight to the labels.
+The look and feel of the category chart's x-axis and y-axis labels can be styled in many aspects, the main of which are applying different font styles such as font type, font size and text color.
 This can be achieved through the following properties:

 Property Name|Property Type|Description
 ---|---|---
 `xAxisLabelTextStyle`,`yAxisLabelTextStyle`|object|Determines the font family, size, style to be used for the x-axis or y-axis labels
-`xAxisLabelFontSize`, `yAxisLabelFontSize`|double|Determines the size of the font for the x-axis or y-axis labels `xAxisLabelFontStretch`,`yAxisLabelFontStretch`|FontStretch|Determines the font stretch to applied to the x-axis or y-axis labels
-`xAxisLabelFontStyle`,`yAxisLabelFontStyle`|Visibility bool|Determines the font style of the x-axis or y-axis labels `xAxisLabelFontWeight`,`yAxisLabelFontWeight`|FontWeight|Determines the font weight of the x-axis or y-axis labels `xAxisLabelTextColor`,`yAxisLabelTextColor`|Brush|Determines the text color of the x-axis or y-axis labels
+`xAxisLabelTextColor`,`yAxisLabelTextColor`|Brush|Determines the text color of the x-axis or y-axis labels

-### <a id="codensnippet"/>Code Snippet
+### <a id="codesnippet"/>Code Snippet
 The following code example shows how to style labels on the x-axis using style properties:

 *In HTML:*